 When specifying properties of large data structures, it is not sufficient to match a finite initial part of the data structure.
 We would like to be able to match patterns in arbitrarily deep contexts, for example, to select an arbitrary element of a list.
 Hence we provide context patterns within our pattern logic.
+The pattern constructor

+'''

-The pattern constructor pListC :: Pat [a] -> Pat [a]
+pListC :: Pat [a] -> Pat [a]

-matches an arbitrary sublist of a list.
+matches its argument pattern against arbitrary sublists of a list.
 For example

-'''

 oneTrue :: [Bool] -> [Bool]

 oneTrue = assert "True in list" (pListC (pTrue <:> p))

+asserts that there exists an element True in the argument list.

 '''

-asserts that there exists an element True in the argument list.